Carmen: Synopsis, Character Map

 Zuniga

-Hey, José.
-I’ve just arrived at the regiment and I don’t know the area.
+Hey José.
+I just got to the regiment and I don’t know the area.
 What’s this big building?

 Don José